ryanmorr/ryanmorr.github.io/_posts/2013-08-21-detecting-css-style-support.md

 ## Feature Queries

 To help contend with this very problem, the W3C has drafted a new specification for an `@supports` rule.
-It&#8217;s used similarly to an if statement by providing a condition and nested CSS statements that are only rendered if the condition is met:
+It's used similarly to an if statement by providing a condition and nested CSS statements that are only rendered if the condition is met:

 <div class="code-block">
   <pre class="prettyprint lang-css">